Language selection

 Security screening questionnaire

-The CBSA must ensure that those interested in applying, meet the security level required to become an officer trainee and eventually, a border services officer.
+The CBSA must ensure that those interested in applying, meet the security level required to become a border services officer.

 This test is a personal and preliminary tool that can help you determine if pursuing a spot in the CBSA Officer Trainee Developmental Program is the right choice for you.